JNRowe/blanco/doc/usage.rst

     Mail due for Luke Legate
     Ξ Desktop/blanco git:(master) ▶

-If the :option:`--notify` option is specified popups will be displayed on the desktop, see the example below.
+If the :option:`--notify <-n>` option is specified popups will be displayed on the desktop, see the example below.

 .. figure:: .static/luke.png

+The :option:`--notify <-n>` mode is specifically meant from a desktop startup sequence, and that is how :mod:`blanco`'s author normally uses it.

 Options
 '''''''